Dreamlands: Immersive Cinema At The Whitney Museum

 Some installations take destroying filmic conventions a step further.
 Jud Yalkut's Destruct Film not only allows you to enter a cinematic world, but also provides you with the opportunity to literally walk on cinema.
 Reams of unspooled film cover the floor of a dark room.
 Made in 1967, decades before the most cutting-edge installations in the show, the work makes you uniquely and acutely aware of your physical relation to the film as you stomp over piles of it.
 Yalkut also frees film from the restrictions of a singular screen by ricocheting and spinning a film countdown around the room's periphery.
 Like Destruct Film, Dreamlands is a dizzying but thoroughly electrifying reconsideration of the aesthetics and experience of cinema.

-Hito Steyerl (b.
-1966), Factory of the Sun, 2015.
-High-definition video, color, sound; 22:56 min., looped; with environment, dimensions variable.
-Installation view: Invisible Adversaries, Hessel Museum of Art, Bard College, Annandale-on-Hudson, New York, 2016.
-Bard College, Annandale-on-Hudson, New York; Marieluise Hessel Collection.
-Image courtesy of the artist and Andrew Kreps Gallery, New York.
-Photograph by Sarah Wilmer
+Hito Steyerl, Factory of the Sun,2015.
+Hessel Museum of Art, Bard College, Annandale-on-Hudson, NY, 2016.
+Bard College, Annandale-on-Hudson, NY; Marieluise Hessel Collection.
+Image courtesy of the artist and Andrew Kreps Gallery.
+Photo by Sarah Wilmer